mattradford/EE-Secured/README.md

 * `chmod +x do-install.sh`
 * `./do-install.sh`

-After the script has run, I then log in to the server again using a key & the new port and check everything is correct.
-Then I alter EasyEngine's conf file (`/etc/easyengine/ee.conf`) to suit my defaults.
+After the script has run, log in to the server again using a new terminal to check everything is correct.
+Then alter EasyEngine's conf file (`/etc/easyengine/ee.conf`) to suit your defaults.

 The server is then ready for `ee site create` command to start adding WordPress sites.

 ## To Do
-*

-* configure other fail2ban rules
 * alter default web page for server to show the hostname
 * automate [CloudFlare IPv4 range addition](https://www.cloudflare.com/ips-v4)